Warning: Aboriginal and Torres Strait Islander readers are advised that the following story contains images and names of people who have died.

 Her family, community members and the West Australian Aboriginal Affairs Minister attended her final farewell in her home community of Jigalong, 165 kilometres east of Newman in the Pilbara.

-Hundreds of people travelled to the remote community to pay their respects to the Matru woman.
+Hundreds of people travelled to the remote community to pay their respects to the Martu woman.

 Nanna Daisy’s grandson, Darryl Jones spoke at the funeral

 “It was a sad day,” he said.